ahmedwaqar/Formal-Dependability/README.md

 --------- | ----------
- RBDScript.sml|				               Contains the formalization of RBD configurations FT_deepScript.sml|			            Contains the formalization of FT gates and PIE principle VDCScript.sml|				               Formalization about the reliability analysis of virutal data center transform_FT_RBDscipt.sml|	      Lemmas about either way transformation of RBD and FT models smart_gridScript.sml	|	          Formalization describing the dependability analysis of smart grid substation auto_smart_grid.ml	|		           SML functions for automatic simplification and computation of dependability properties WSNScript.sml	|		Contains the formalization related to reliability analysis of WSN data transport protocol frogpScript.sml|			Contains the formalization related to reliability analysis of oil and gas pipelines
+ RBDScript.sml|				               Contains the formalization of RBD configurations FT_deepScript.sml|			            Contains the formalization of FT gates and PIE principle AvailabilityScript.sml|			            Contains the formalization of instantenous and steady availability theory based on FT and RBD
+ VDCScript.sml|				               Formalization about the reliability analysis of virutal data center transform_FT_RBDscipt.sml|	      Lemmas about either way transformation of RBD and FT models smart_gridScript.sml	|	          Formalization describing the dependability analysis of smart grid substation auto_smart_grid.ml	|		           SML functions for automatic simplification and computation of dependability properties WSNScript.sml	|		Contains the formalization related to reliability analysis of WSN data transport protocol frogpScript.sml|			Contains the formalization related to reliability analysis of oil and gas pipelines ASN_gatewayScript.sml|		 Formalization of communication gateway software for the next generation air traffic management system railwayScript.sml|		 Formal realiability analysis of railway traction system

 To use the proof script, follow the steps below: